 Simon Toparovsky was born in Philadelphia in 1951.
 After attending the California College of Arts and Crafts and the University of California, Berkeley, he apprenticed to hand bookbinders in the U.S. and England.
 In 1976 he was invited to head the new apprenticeship program at the Center for Book Arts in New York.
 While living and teaching there he created a body of artworks, one-of-a-kind books, that are recognized for their craftsmanship, innovation with materials and for pushing the conceptual boundaries of the field.
 These works are included in many public collections.
 His Tikal Codex was acquired by the Cooper-Hewitt, National Design Museum of the Smithsonian Institution and awarded the special designation “first book as art for the permanent collection.”

-Simon’s next major solo exhibition— new, large-scale artworks and installations— entitled Vessels and Channels, was presented at the Cathedral of Our Lady of the Angels in Los Angeles from 9 November 2014 through 15 February 2015.
-With interest in his new works of art on paper presented at the Cathedral, Toparovsky was offered the inaugural Artist Series show at the 24th international photographic arts exhibitions: Photo L.A. and a solo exhibition at his gallery in Palazzolo sull’Oglio in Italy.
-Both exhibitions opened in February 2015. more NEWS >>
+Simon presented large-scale, provocative installations in a major solo exhibition entitled Vessels and Channels in three magnificent side chapels at the Cathedral of Our Lady of the Angels in Los Angeles from November 2014 through February 2015.
+From interest in his newest works on paper, elements of those installations, Toparovsky was offered the inaugural Artist Series show at the 24th international photographic arts exhibitions: Photo L.A. and the next solo exhibition at his gallery in Palazzolo sull’Oglio in Italy.
+Both exhibitions opened in February 2015.